cran-task-views/Omics/Omics.md

 [**Genomics**]{#genomics}

--   `r pkg("apex")` contains a collection of tools for the analysis aligned DNA sequences from multiple genes.
+-   `r pkg("apex")` contains a collection of tools for the analysis of aligned DNA sequences from multiple genes. `r pkg("RFLPtools")` includes functions to analyze DNA fragments.
 -   `r pkg("aroma.cn")` implements several methods for normalizing and analyzing DNA copy-number data.
--   `r pkg("babelgene")` converts between human and non-human gene orthologs/homologs and integrates orthology assertion predictions sourced from multiple databases as compiled by the HGNC Comparison of Orthology Predictions.
+-   `r pkg("crispRdesignR")` designs guide sequences for CRISPR/Cas9 genome
--   `r pkg("crispRdesignR")` designs guide sequences for CRISPR/Cas9 genome editing.
+    editing.
 -   `r pkg("cumSeg")` estimates the number and location of change points in mean-shift (piecewise constant) models, such as genomic sequences.
--   `r pkg("sigminer")` computes alteration signatures from genomic alteration records.
+-   `r pkg("sigminer")` computes alteration signatures from genomic alteration records and `r pkg("Rediscover")` identify mutually exclusive mutations using a Poisson-Binomial model.
 -   `r pkg("Signac")` is a framework for the analysis and exploration of single-cell chromatin data.